msztolcman/subst/README.md

 subst
 =====

-subst.py is simple utility to replace one string into another in given list of files.
+`subst` is simple utility to replace one string into another in given list of files.

 But why?
 --------